patrickhulce/third-party-web/README.md

 Almost 2,000 entities tracked now across ~3,000+ domains!
 Huge props to [@simonhearne](https://twitter.com/simonhearne) for making this massive increase possible.
 Tag Managers have now been split out into their own category since they represented such a large percentage of the "Mixed / Other" category.

+## 2019-05-06 dataset

+Google Ads clarified that `www.googletagservices.com` serves more ad scripts than generic tag management, and it has been reclassified accordingly.
+This has dropped the overall Tag Management share considerably back down to its earlier position.

 ## Data

 ### Summary

-Across top ~1 million sites, ~800 origins account for ~65% of all script execution time with the top 100 entities already accounting for ~59%.
+Across top ~4 million sites, ~2700 origins account for ~57% of all script execution time with the top 50 entities already accounting for ~47%.
 Third party script execution is the majority chunk of the web today, and it's important to make informed choices.

 ### How to Interpret